PYashmed/BUPT-Python/Mark/Function.md

 #### (3) set derivation

-Generate a sey by derivation
+Generate a set by derivation

 ```python
 {